I will show you how to make a DIY five board bench with this easy tutorial!

 5. To make the bench even more sturdy, Dad cut and attached these braces, (which were made out of the optional 2″ x 2″ boards.)

 6. He used 2″ deck screws to attach the bracing to the bottom of the bench.

 Tada!
-Here is one of Dad’s finished benches pictured with the original antique bench, that he used as his guide.
+Here is one of Dad’s lovely finished benches pictured with the original antique bench, that he used as his guide.
 It was built by our old neighbor, who we all remember very fondly.

 So, here is the bench at my parents’ newly finished lake house!
 I would love to get over there and take a lot of pictures of the finished project…the before/after of the exterior of this place is amazing!

-My mom is using the benches mostly for a place to put her plants.
+My mom is using the clever benches mostly for a place to put her plants.
 She loves planting flowers…I wish I could have inherited her green thumb. 🙁

 We included some of my grandpa’s antique fishing lures in these shots just for fun.
 Aren’t they cool?